Arnav-Bhardwaj1/FarmSphere/README.md

 ## 🌱 Features

 ### Core Features
+- **Nokia Network as Code API** - For Location Retrieval
-- **AI Crop Health Scanner** - Upload leaf photos or describe symptoms for instant disease diagnosis
+- **ML Crop Health Scanner** - Upload leaf photos or describe symptoms for instant disease diagnosis
+- **AI Chatbot** - For advices, insights and discussions with an AI chatbot for disease prevention & handling, with farming tips and suggestions for an optimal yield.
 - **Weather & Alerts** - Real-time weather updates and agricultural alerts
 - **Market Prices & Schemes** - Access to current crop prices and government schemes
 - **Voice & Local Language Support** - Multilingual support for better accessibility